ronniepettersson/homebridge-remootio/README.md

 ## Limitations

 This plugin is still under development.
 It is currently limited to `Remootio 1` with `Gate status sensor` installed.
+When restarting the module, the device may not retain the configured room in Apple Home.

 ## Installation